tudo-seal/cosy/docs/quick-start.md

 ## 1. Define Component Specifications

-Using domain-specific language provided by the `DSL` class define a mapping of components to respective specifications.
+Using domain-specific language provided by the `SpecificationBuilder` class define a mapping of components to respective specifications.

 - The component `fib_zero` is specified by `Constructor("fib") & Constructor("at", Literal(0, "int"))`, which combines two properties.
   + `Constructor("fib")` means that `fib_zero` it is a Fibonacci number.